U.S. Immigration: What Is The Visa Bulletin?

 What Is The Visa Bulletin?

 The Visa Bulletin is a monthly publication issued by the United States Department of State (DOS) that lists the availability of immigrant Visas for foreign nationals seeking to immigrate to the United States.
-It is an important resource for individuals and families who are waiting for their turn to apply for a Green Card, also known as permanent residency.
+It is an essential resource for individuals and families waiting for their turn to apply for a Green Card, also known as permanent residency.

 The Visa Bulletin is divided into two categories: family-sponsored Visas and employment-based Visas.
-The family-sponsored visas are for individuals who are sponsored by a family member who is a U.S. citizen or permanent resident, while employment-based Visas are for individuals who have been offered a job in the United States.
-More.
+The family-sponsored are for individuals sponsored by a family member who is a U.S. citizen or permanent resident, while employment-based are for individuals who have been offered a job in the United States.

-The Visa Bulletin is based on a system of quotas that limits the number of Visas that can be issued each year.
-These quotas are established by Congress and are based on the number of Visas that have been used in the past, as well as the current demand for Visas.
+The Visa Bulletin is based on a system of quotas limiting the number of Visas issued each year.
+These quotas are established by Congress and are based on the number of Visas that have been used in the past and the current demand for them.

-One of the key features of the Visa Bulletin is the “cut-off date,” which is the date that marks the end of the current month’s Visas availability.
-If an individual’s priority date is earlier than the cut-off date, they are eligible to apply for a Green Card.
+One of the key features of the Visa Bulletin is the “cut-off date,” which is the date that marks the end of the current month’s Visa availability.
+If an individual’s priority date is earlier than the cut-off date, they can apply for a Green Card.
 If their priority date is later than the cut-off date, they will have to wait until the next month’s Visa Bulletin is released to see if their priority date becomes current.

-The Visa Bulletin also includes a “final action date” for each category of Visas.
-This date represents the last date when Visas were issued in that category.
-If an individual’s priority date is earlier than the final action date, they are likely to receive a Visa in the near future.
+The Visa Bulletin also includes a “final action date” for each Visa category.
+It represents the last date when Visas were issued in that category.
+If an individual’s priority date is near the final action date, they will likely receive one soon.

-In addition to the family-sponsored and employment-based categories, the Visa Bulletin also includes a category for Diversity Visas, which are reserved for individuals from countries with low rates of immigration to the United States.
-The Diversity Visa program is a lottery program that allows individuals from eligible countries to apply for a Green Card.
+In addition to the family-sponsored and employment-based categories, the Visa Bulletin also includes a class for Diversity Visas.
+It is reserved for individuals from countries with low rates of immigration to the United States.
+The Diversity Visa is a lottery program that allows individuals from eligible countries to apply for a permanent residence card.